bosco-aosp/computational-genomics-platform/index.md

 title: Computational Genomics Platform

 questions:
-- The Computational Genomics Platform (https://www.aosp.bo.it/content/genomica-computazionale) is conceived and structured by the Bologna Sant'Orsola Computational Genomics (BOSCO) team at IRCCS Azienda Ospedaliero-Universitaria di Bologna (AOUBO).
+- The Computational Genomics Platform (https://www.aosp.bo.it/content/genomica-computazionale) is an integrated system of bioinformatic solutions conceived and structured by the Bologna Sant'Orsola Computational Genomics (BOSCO) team at IRCCS Azienda Ospedaliero-Universitaria di Bologna (AOUBO).
 Please address your questions by e-mail to any of the contributors.
 objectives:
 - To deploy, mantain and update a large range of bioinformatic tools for the analysis of genomic data, and to organize them in software environments and analysis workflows
 - To provide the means for the developments of bioinformatic software and for the design of genomic analysis